shambhavi-2004/shoppingList/doubt.md

-//first put that code to staging area then commit and then push git status git add . git commit -m ‘added readme'
+//first put that code to staging area then commit and then push git status git add . git commit -m 'readded readme' git push

 //readme.md
 // Markdown is a lightweight markup language that allows you to create formatted text using a plain-text editor.